JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```
     {initial-collapse-state="collapsed" collapsible="true" collapsed-title="defaultCountries.forEach { (name, zone) ->"}

-4. Follow the IDE's instructions to import the missing dependencies:
+4. Follow the IDE's suggestions to import the missing symbols:
    * When importing `Row()`, pick the `@Composable` version.
    * When importing `Clock`, pick the version from the `kotlin.time` package.